idjorgon/test-site/README.md

 ## License

-Free to use for personal and commercial projects.
+Free to use for personal projects.

 ## Credits